 10 Ways to Destroy Your Portfolio

-With the rise and frequency of heightened volatility in recent years, investing has never been as difficult as it is today.
-However, the importance of investing has never been more crucial either, thanks to the rising, corrosive effects of inflation, and the uncertainty surrounding the sustainability of Social Security, pensions, and other retirement accounts.
+With the increased frequency of heightened volatility, investing has never been as challenging as it is today.
+However, the importance of investing has never been more crucial either, due to rising life expectancies, corrosive effects of inflation, and the uncertainty surrounding the sustainability of government programs like Social Security, Medicare, and pensions.

-If you are not losing enough money from our structurally flawed and loosely regulated financial industry that is inundated with conflicts of interest, here are 10 additional ways to destroy your investment portfolio:
+If you are not wasting enough money from our structurally flawed and loosely regulated investment industry that is inundated with conflicts of interest, here are 10 additional ways to destroy your investment portfolio:

 #1.
 Watch and React to Sensationalist News Stories: Typically, strategists and pundits do a wonderful job of parroting the consensus du jour.
 With the advent of the internet, and 24/7 news cycles, it is difficult to not get caught up in the daily vicissitudes.
 However, the accuracy of the so-called media experts is no better than weather forecasters’ accuracy in predicting the weather three Saturdays from now at 10:23 a.m.
 Investors would be better served by listening to and learning from successful, seasoned veterans (see Investing Caffeine Profiles).